mateuszwtulich/studyProjects/Android/README.md

-Applications made in Android Studio using Java on "Mobile Systems" course.
+Applications made in Android Studio using Java on undergoing "Mobile Systems" course.